pygame/pygame/docs/reST/ref/sprite.rst

       | :sg:`sprites() -> sprite_list`

       Return a list of all the Sprites this group contains.
-You can also get an iterator from the group, but you cannot iterator over a Group while modifying it.
+You can also get an iterator from the group, but you cannot iterate over a Group while modifying it.

       .. ## Group.sprites ##